 Iroko is similar to Teak in durability, smoothness and tone, and as most boards are machined in the UK, we can specify bespoke widths, heights and profiles.
 Balau is less smooth, yet structurally sound, displaying variable colour.
 Imported mostly in 90mm and 145mm-wide boards, Balau is an optimal decking hardwood, similarly to European Oak.
 Ipe is a dense, time-consuming material, mainly available in set sizes, which limit its design, while requiring stainless steel screws and precision cutting.
-Western red cedar is a highly useful softwood in contemporary garden designs, as it's milled in diverse sizes, and often specified in vertical cladding, decks, handrails, roof tiles and even beehives.
-Likewise, we integrate Cedar into upright structures, where its lightweight attributes are handy when designing and building roof terraces, by easing labour and transportation.
+Western red cedar is a highly useful softwood in our contemporary garden design portfolio, as it's milled in diverse sizes, and often specified in vertical cladding, decks, handrails, roof tiles, storage and even beehives.
+Likewise, we integrate Cedar into upright structures, where its lightweight attributes are handy when designing roof terraces by easing both labour and transportation.

 Any level change within an outdoor space defines a potential step, and wood is highly adaptable for this task.
 A stepped deck forms a dynamic construction element, where we key in structural timber to produce robust, yet flexible details.
 We integrate natural sandstone into treads and risers to contrast the wood, layering and diversifying an overall timber continuum.
 Where space enables deeper steps, we intersperse foliage within the treads to soften their edges, infusing tactile, scented ambience, while LED strip lights under risers emit a warm afterglow at dusk.